johnridesabike/acutis/docs/introduction.md

 templates that I couldn't find in existing projects.
 I was inspired by the declarative, component-based design in React as well as the pattern-matching abilities in OCaml.

-## What state is it in?

-Acutis is young software.
-I'm currently the only person who uses it.
-Also, I haven't developed much editor tooling for it yet.
-Use it if you don't mind getting your hands dirty.

 ## Installation: OCaml